Welcome back Asher Golf

 Along with the hats, Asher Golf has a few T-Shirts as well:

-The new logo is sharp and looks amazing on both the t-shirts and hats.
-I’m hoping they keep this up and add new styles to the t-shirts as they have done with the hats.
+The new logo is sharp and looks fantastic on both the t-shirts and hats.
+I’m hoping they keep this up and add new styles to the t-shirts as they have done with the lids.
 Sticking with their affordable aspect the T-Shirts and hats both retail for $24.
-Again, a great price point for some great quality merchandise.
+Again, a great price point for some excellent quality merchandise.

 Yes, I’m a fanboy

 Asher Golf is a company you need to check out.
-Even if it’s just for a simple purchase like a golf glove.
-Who knows, maybe, just like me, you’ll turn into more than just a glove purchaser and find yourself repping the Asher gear on more than just a golf course.
+Even if it’s just for a simple purchase like a golf glove, who knows, maybe you’ll turn into more than only a glove purchaser and find yourself repping the Asher gear on more than just a golf course.

 But, don’t just take my word for their great products.
-Asher Golf was kind enough to provide some of the other members of the Breakfast Ball crew (sorry Jake, this was prior to your joining us) with some gear as well.
+Asher Golf was kind enough to provide some of the other members of the Breakfast Ball crew (sorry Jake, this was before your joining us) with some gear as well.

 What Alex Phillips has to say about Asher Golf gloves: